adobe/buildrunner/README.rst

 archived in your build system (Jenkins, for instance).

-Resulting images (either from a build phase or a run phase) can be pushed to the central or private Docker image registries for use in other builds or to run services in other environments.
+Resulting images (either from a build phase or a run phase) can be pushed to the central or a private Docker image registry for use in other builds or to run services in other environments.

 Build definitions are found in the root of your source tree, either in a file